 - You can reduce costly overpayments by systematically catching billing errors, incorrect accessorial charges, and improper fuel surcharges that are often missed during manual reviews.

 - This automation frees up your analysts from hours of tedious data entry, allowing them to focus on higher-value tasks that directly impact your bottom line, such as carrier performance analysis, rate negotiation, and route optimization.
-This shift transforms Logistics Management from a reactive, administrative function into a proactive, strategic one.
+This shift transforms your logistics operation from a reactive, administrative function into a proactive, strategic one.

 For your Accounts Payable (AP) team, the benefits are centered on speed and cost reduction.

-- Automated shipping invoice data extraction directly translates to a drastic cut in labor costs and the hours your team spends manually keying in data from carrier invoices.
+- Automated shipping invoice data extraction directly reduces labor costs and the hours your team spends manually keying in data from carrier invoices.

 - This acceleration in processing allows you to speed up carrier payments, which helps avoid late fees and can strengthen vital carrier relationships, potentially leading to more favorable terms in the future.

-Ultimately, these departmental gains combine to create a significant business-wide advantage.
 With faster access to clean, accurate transportation cost data, your entire organization benefits from more reliable financial planning, more precise client billing, and a clearer view of your true operational expenses.
-These benefits are most powerfully realized when they are applied directly to the freight audit and payment process.
+You can try this on your own freight invoices — processing up to 50 pages per month is permanently free.

 Automated data extraction is the essential foundation for effective freight audit and payment automation.
 Once you convert your shipping invoices and bills of lading into structured data, you can move beyond manual checks and implement a far more efficient and accurate validation process.